bitburner-official/bitburner-src/markdown/bitburner.darknet.md

 </td><td>

 Executes STORM\_SEED.exe, if it is present on the server the script is running on.

-Warning: webstorms can cause catastrophic damage to the darknet.
+Warning: That exe file creates a webstorm that can cause catastrophic damage to the darknet.
 Run at your own risk.

 </td></tr>